jas-ho/blog/content/posts/gnu_parallel.md

 {{< / highlight >}}
 `find -name *md` finds all markdown-files in or below your current working directory.

-I'd like to apply the command we had above to every single file in the list. gnu parallel allows us to do exactly that:
+gnu parallel allows us to apply the above command to every single file in the list returned by `find`:
 {{< highlight bash >}}
 $ find -name *md | parallel "grep 'date: ' {} | head -n 1 | cut -d ' ' -f 2"
 2018-08-12T16:28:43+01:00